-Because we are recommending that Cooper Union begin the path back to full-tuition scholarships as we are still building toward stronger financial health, it will be critical to manage the financial plan tightly and to be prepared to revise the timeline for scholarship increases if we do not achieve our financial goals in any given year.
+Because Cooper Union will begin the path back to full-tuition scholarships as we are still building toward stronger financial health, it will be critical to manage the financial plan tightly and to be prepared to revise the timeline for scholarship increases if we do not achieve our financial goals in any given year.
 To stay disciplined, the plan requires that we achieve key financial milestones that keep us within 5% of our goals for operating cash surpluses, fundraising, expenses, and cash and investment balances.
 If our cumulative cash surplus results are below the target, we will pause to review the cause and determine whether it is a oneoff result that will not repeat itself or a developing trend that may cause a delay in achieving the long-term financial results.
-A cumulative "miss" of 5% over the course of the 10-year plan would yield a \$6.9 million cumulative difference but still enable us to manage toward our financial health goals and metrics.
-Missing by more than 5% over the course of the plan would yield financial results below where we think we need to be as a fiscally healthy and resilient institution.
+A cumulative "miss" of 5% over the course of the 10-year plan would yield a \$6.8 million cumulative difference but still enable us to manage toward our financial health goals and metrics.
+Missing by more than 5% over the